MalcolmMc23/BeaverHacks/instructions/UXandUI.md

 Incorporate interactive feedback (gestures, micro-animations) without cluttering the interface.

 Follow Apple’s Human Interface Guidelines so your React Native app feels like a true iOS experience.

+1. Layout & Structure
+   Fixed Position: The bottom navigation is pinned to the bottom of the screen, so it’s always visible.
+This is especially important on iPhone, which typically expects tabs at the bottom.

+Four to Five Tabs Max: Keep the number of tabs limited.
+Too many tabs makes the interface feel cramped.
+CalAI’s approach of having Home, Analytics, Settings, etc. is a good example.

+Icon + Label: Each tab has an icon plus a short text label (e.g., “Home,” “Analytics,” “Settings”).
+This helps users quickly identify each tab at a glance.

+2. Visual Design
+   Consistent Icon Style: Use a consistent icon set or library (e.g., Feather, Ionicons).
+Ensure icons have a uniform visual weight and size.

+Highlight the Active Tab: Use a distinct accent color (and sometimes a slightly larger icon size) to show the currently selected tab.
+Keep other tabs in a neutral or less prominent color.

+Minimal Separation: A thin line or subtle shadow above the tab bar can separate it from screen content.
+Avoid heavy borders that clutter the design.

+Safe Area Respect: Make sure the tab bar sits above or aligns with the iPhone home indicator area.
+Use SafeAreaView in React Native to avoid elements being hidden behind the notch or home indicator.

+3. Interaction & Feedback
+   Tap Feedback: Provide visual feedback on press—e.g., slightly change the icon color or show a ripple (on Android) or highlight effect (on iOS).

+Animations: Small transitions when switching tabs can improve the user experience.
+React Navigation supports transitions that can be customized.

+No Hover States: Since this is a mobile interface, you won’t have hover states, but you can use pressed states or micro-interactions (slight scale or color change on tap).